hipe/tmx/lib/skylab/callback/doc/issues/060-the-name-narrative.md

-a name "function" may be a bit of a misnomer, it is really several functions in one, bound around (or curried to) an inner "normalized" name. abstracted from existing application here, it comes in handy for doing name "inflection" for the [#146] isomorphicisms, if it happes to work out that the name function(s) you want are here.
+a name "function" may be a bit of a misnomer, it is really several functions in one, bound around (or curried to) an inner "normalized" name. abstracted from existing application here, it comes in handy for doing name "inflection" for the [#hl-146] isomorphicisms, if it happens to work out that the name function(s) you want are here.